queueit/KnownUser.V3.Lua/README.md

   local models = require("Models")
   eventconfig = models.QueueEventConfig.create()
   eventconfig.eventId = ""; -- ID of the queue to use
-  eventconfig.queueDomain = "xxx.queue-it.net"; -- Domian name of the queue - usually in the format [CustomerId].queue-it.net
+  eventconfig.queueDomain = "xxx.queue-it.net"; -- Domain name of the queue, usually in the format [CustomerId].queue-it.net
-  -- eventconfig.cookieDomain = ".my-shop.com"; -- Optional - Domain name where the Queue-it session cookie should be saved
+  -- eventconfig.cookieDomain = ".my-shop.com"; -- Optional, domain name where the Queue-it session cookie should be saved
-  eventconfig.cookieValidityMinute = 15; -- Optional - Validity of the Queue-it session cookie.
-Default is 10 minutes
+  eventconfig.cookieValidityMinute = 15; -- Optional, validity of the Queue-it session cookie.
+Default is 10 minutes.
-  eventconfig.extendCookieValidity = true; -- Optional - Should the Queue-it session cookie validity time be extended each time the validation runs?
+  eventconfig.extendCookieValidity = true; -- Optional, should the Queue-it session cookie validity time be extended each time the validation runs?
 Default is true.
-  -- eventconfig.culture = "en-US"; -- Optional - Culture of the queue ticket layout in the format specified here: https:-- msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx Default is to use what is specified on Event
+  -- eventconfig.culture = "en-US"; -- Optional, culture of the queue ticket layout in the format specified here: https:-- msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx Default is to use what is specified on Event
-  -- eventconfig.layoutName = "NameOfYourCustomLayout"; -- Optional - Name of the queue ticket layout - e.g. "Default layout by Queue-it".
+  -- eventconfig.layoutName = "NameOfYourCustomLayout"; -- Optional, name of the queue ticket layout e.g. "Default layout by Queue-it".
 Default is to take what is specified on the Event

   initRequiredHelpers()